Home

 Some objectives set years ago:

 As of late March 2024, self-assessment has us handily meeting or exceeding numbers 2, 3 and 4.
 On #5, we think our ethical standards are high, but are not immune to bias.
 Open as always to comments directed to sqs1(at)columbia.edu.
 A hard look at the first-listed objective (see sheep health pages) reveals that in the last ten years 2014-2023, the desired 1.6 ratio has been bettered only three times.
 This is a very conservative, unforgiving statistic, but we will keep using it as a benchmark while also tracking other ones such as average litter size at term.
 Each of these stats has has meaning for planning and for self-evaluation.
-On #6 Cameron hurt his arm recently, but carries on steadfastly with full days and anticipates full recovery soon.
+On #6.
+Cameron Pedigo, our manager then, hurt his arm last spring but carried on steadfastly with full days and fully recovered.

 These resolutions don’t mean we plan to be “full organic” in five years.
 We’ve set no timetable, for example, to markedly reduce use of chemical dewormers, desirable as that would be for soil and animal health.
-We started towards that in 2024.
+We did start towards that in 2024.
 Here’s why:

 In October 2023 a sheep brought in May 2023 from another farm died here, thin and too weak to stand steadily.
 The vet attributed death to malnutrition from resistant intestinal nematodes.
 We took this loss as a sentinel event impelling action to combat the worsening national endemic of drench-resistant parasites.
 We plan, with the help of our vet, Dr Ferguson, to get much more targeted in drenching.
-Stephen is getting decent at doing fecal egg counts for Strongyles (family Strongylidae), comparing our at-home results with those from the lab at Cornell.
-We will use FAMACHA as well, though that is pretty specific for Haemonchus, the most notorious of the very pathogenic Strongyles.
+Stephen is now competent in doing fecal egg counts for Strongyles (family Strongylidae), comparing our at-home results with those from the lab at Cornell.
+On 2024 we started FAMACHA as well, though that is pretty specific for Haemonchus, the most notorious of the very pathogenic Strongyles.

-To further these ambitions, we bought late last fall a white Romney ram born in 2022 at the Kikitangeo South stud in Aoraki NZ.
+To further these ambitions, we bought late in 2023 a white Romney ram born in 2022 at the Kikitangeo South stud in Aoraki NZ.
 Kiki South was formed recently by the Giddings family at Meadowslea, a Romney stud established in 1929.
-The purpose of the new stud was to further in the South Island the work of two North Island studs that had put decades into breeding purebred Romneys with ever-greater innate resistance to gastrointestinal worms.
+The purpose of the new stud was to further in the South Island the work of two North Island studs that had put decades into breeding purebred Romneys with ever-greater innate resistance to gastrointestinal worms and to foot problems and to facial eczema.
 These are Kikitangeo, founded in 1922 and Waimai, at which the Romney stud began in 1956.
 When “Kiki” dispersed in 1920-21 after Gordon Levet had operated it for close to seventy years, Dr George Giddings bought 130 ewes and in 2024 established the Kikitangeo South prefix in the Romney New Zealand section of the New Zealand Sheep Breeders Association.
-7084/22 will stay in Aoraki for good.
-We imported semen in August 2024.
-The Tufts team came here Oct 8 to do laparoscopic AI on 30 ewes both white and natural-colored.
-We will offer 7084′s semen for sale in 2025 to Romney breeders, with other breeds welcome as supply lasts.
+7084/22 will stay on his home ground in Aoraki for good.
+We imported 300 straws of frozen semen in August 2024.
+On October 8, Dr Gately and the Tufts team did laparoscopic AI here on on 31 ewes, both white and natural-colored.
+On Nov 22, 28/31 ewes scanned pregnant by Nancy Minitur.
+We will offer frozen semen of KKS 7084/22 for sale in 2025 to Romney breeders across the country.
+Breeders of Romney composites may be included as supply lasts.

 Our thanks to the Giddings family at the Meadowslea stud, who are perpetuating and building the unique Kikitangeo line with the care and respect due it; to Gordon Levet, who established the line at his family’s Kikitangeo stud in Wellsford; and to Robyn How of the Tararua Breeding Centre.